Fill in order details

 EXPERT ANSWER AND EXPLANATION

 Understanding regulation of nursing profession is important given the nature of the field.
 There are different organizations which participate in regulating and advancing the nursing practice, knowing each of the organizations and their roles is important.
 In the US, there are over 100 boards of nursing (BONs) and professional nursing associations.
-Understanding their roles will help nurses enjoy the full benefits offered by the organizations.

 The purpose of this presentation is to provide details on how the nursing practice is regulated and the roles of both BONs and professional nursing associations in regulating and advancing the nursing practice.